Ephraim-usc/egrm/README.md

     [--left LEFT] [--right RIGHT]

-The leftmost and rightmost positions (in bp) between which the eGRM or mTMRCA is computed.
+The leftmost and rightmost positions (in bp) between which the eGRM is computed.

     [--rlim RLIM] [--alim ALIM]

-This option is only for trees2egrm, not trees2mtmrca.
 RLIM and ALIM are the most recent and most ancient times (in generations) between which the eGRM is computed.

 If output-format is set to `gcta`, the eGRM will be output into GCTA format (.grm.bin, .grm.N.bin and .grm.id files).

-If If output-format is set to `numpy`, he output will be two (or three, if with --var option) files in numpy NPY format:
+If If output-format is set to `numpy`, he output will be two (or three, if using --var option) files in numpy NPY format:

 -   OUTPUT.npy, which contains the eGRM matrix;

 -   OUTPUT_mu.npy, which contains a single number of the measure of the tree sequence (i.e., the expected number of mutations on this tree sequence);

 -   OUTPUT_var.npy, which contains the varGRM matrix, if the --var option is selected.

-The output of trees2mtrmca will be two files in numpy NPY format:

--   OUTPUT.npy, which contains the mTMRCA matrix;

--   OUTPUT_l.npy, which contains a single number of the number of base pairs of the tree sequence;

 Python Functions